danfarh/machine-translation/README.md

 This project aims to translate text from Persian to English and English to Persian using attention and transformers.
 The goal is to build a model that can accurately translate text between these two languages while retaining the context and meaning of the original text.

 ## Dataset
 The dataset used for this project is the Persian-English Parallel Corpus, which is a collection of Persian and English sentences aligned at the sentence level.
-The dataset can be downloaded from this website.

 ## Approach
 The project will use a machine learning approach to translate text between Persian and English.
 The following steps will be taken: